Wisconsin Badgers women's volleyball

-The Wisconsin Badgers women's volleyball is the volleyball team representing the University of Wisconsin–Madison in the NCAA Division I women's program.
+Wisconsin Badgers women's volleyball is the team representing the University of Wisconsin–Madison in NCAA Division I women's volleyball.
 The university has a rich volleyball tradition, with origins dating back to 1974.
 They won a national title in 2021.
 They have had eleven head coaches since the team's inception.
-In the 2021 season, they ranked second in attendance among all Division 1 volleyball programs, averaging 7,540 fans over 15 regular season matches.
+In the 2021 season, they ranked second in attendance among all Division I volleyball programs, averaging 7,540 fans over 15 regular season matches.

 Elite Eight appearances

-The Badgers have reached the Elite Eight in the NCAA Division I women's volleyball tournament 13 times.
+The Badgers have reached the Elite Eight in the NCAA Division I women's volleyball tournament 15 times.

 1997

-Under coach John Cook, the Badgers achieved a 30-3 overall record, which was the best record since the team's inception (until they reached 31–3 in 2021), the team had a bye to the second round, where they beat Central Florida 3–0, and in the Sweet Sixteen, the team beat Notre Dame 3–1.
+Under coach John Cook, the Badgers achieved a 30–3 overall record, which was the best record since the team's inception (until they reached 31–3 in 2021), the team had a bye to the second round, where they beat Central Florida 3–0, and in the Sweet Sixteen, the team beat Notre Dame 3–1.
 The team lost to Florida 3–2 in the Elite Eight.